-Get hold of a CaliQ device (coming soon!) and do it yourself.
+Purchase a CaliQ device and do it yourself.

 Calibrate your MultispeQ up to the SPAD calibrations.
 It is important that the LEF PAR output is calibrated without the leaf mask!

-Remove the rubber Light Shields from the MultispeQ’s clamp, and insert the Small Leaf Mask over the upper or lower clamp’s light guide.
+Remove a rubber Light Shields from the MultispeQ’s clamp, and insert the Small Leaf Mask over the corresponding upper or lower clamp’s light guide.
 The masks may need tape to fix securely to the clamp.

 Connect the MultispeQ to the Desktop app.